junxit/us-congress-bills-114/bill.md

       - **(iii)** in paragraph (3), by striking “the Under Secretary for Intelligence and Analysis and the Assistant Secretary for Infrastructure Protection” and inserting “components and offices of the Department”;
       - **(iv)** in paragraph (4), by striking “except that such responsibility does not extend to human health-related research and development activities” and inserting the following:
         > including coordinating with relevant components and offices of the Department appropriate to—
-        > - **(A)** identify and prioritize technical capability requirements and create solutions that include researchers and operational end users, and
+        > - **(A)** identify and prioritize technical capability requirements and create solutions that include researchers, the private sector, and operational end users, and
         > - **(B)** develop capabilities to address issues on research, development, testing, evaluation, technology, and standards for the first responder community,

       - **(v)** in paragraph (5)(A), by striking “biological,,” and inserting “biological,”;
       - **(vi)** by amending paragraph (12) to read as follows:
-        > - **(12)** coordinating and integrating all research, development, demonstration, testing, and evaluation activities of the Department, including through a centralized Federal clearinghouse established pursuant to paragraph (1) of section 313(b), and providing advice, as necessary, regarding major acquisition programs;
+        > - **(12)** coordinating and integrating all research, development, demonstration, testing, and evaluation activities of the Department, including through a centralized Federal clearinghouse established pursuant to paragraph (1) of section 313(b) for information relating to technologies that would further the mission of the Department, and providing advice, as necessary, regarding major acquisition programs;

       - **(vii)** in paragraph (13), by striking “and” at the end;
       - **(viii)** in paragraph (14), by striking the period at the end and inserting a semicolon; and